shivanshjayara/simple-dvc_demo/README.md

 whene ever we run dvc.repro command, it will go and check dvc.yaml file and it will the stages mention in that file like what command are in the load_data and split_data ike dependencies and output location ,etc.
 It will always run if there is any change in the respective dependencies else it will skip this step.
 '''

+''' bash
+    train_and_evaluate.py file created
+'''

+''' bash
+    updated the dvc.yaml file with stage 3 i.e. train_and_evaluate
+'''

+''' bash
+    run dvc repro.
+New stage will added into dvc.lock file.
+'''

+''' bash
+    create another folder named report where all the parameters and score of metrices will be saved in the form of json structure
+'''

+''' bash
+    now nothing we have to do by our own.
+All this saving of parameters and score will be taken care and done by dvc.yaml file.
+Only thing which we have to do is, we need to add extra or call the metrics in dvc.yaml file i.e. we have to update one more parametrs in dvc.yaml file which is metrics section.
+    We will also do some addition in train_and_evaluate.py file.
+We just need to add those metrics score file which we will be creating in report folder
+'''

+''' bash
+    for above we have to specify the path for above files in params.yaml file also.
+'''

+''' bash
+    dvc metrics show: This command will show the value sof all the mentioned metrics dvc metrics diff: This command wil show the old and new values
+'''